CIRED/Res-IRF4/readme.md

 The standard way to run Res-IRF:

 **Launch Res-IRF main script.**

+### Inputs

+A configuration file must be declared.
+An example of configuration file is in the `config` folder under the name of `config.json`.
+The Res-IRF script use Multiprocessing tool to launch multiple scenarios in the same time.

+The configuration file contains the settings of the scenario.
+The details of how the configuration file works are not yet available.
+Nevertheless, the file has been designed to be as user-friendly as possible.
+A configuration file can contain several scenarios, which makes it possible to get automatic comparisons between these scenarios.

+The model requires a significant amount of RAM (up to 2GB per scenario).
+The RAM requirement depends on the scenario, and parameters allow to perform simplified simulations reducing this requirement.
+Nevertheless, it is recommended not to run more than 3 scenarios in parallel on a laptop.

+#### Policies setting

+Policies can be included directly in the configuration file or by making reference to an independent policy file (see `input/policies/policies_ref.json`).
+This feature ensures that different scenarios have the same policies setting.

+#### Automatic scenarios

+It is also possible to automatically create variants of a reference scenario by using the "Sensitivity" header.
+Among the possible variants that can be created automatically:
+- "Current Policies" keeps the same public policies used during calibration throughout the simulation.
+- "No policy" deletes all public policies in the year after calibration.
+- "Constant Prices" retains the same energy prices as used during calibration.

+An example of such header can be found in `test/config_validation.json`.

+#### Simplified run

+A feature allows to simplify some functionalities of the model.
+This is the "simple" part of the configuration file.
+Among the possible parameters, some reduce the combinatoriality and thus allow to realize simulations with less computing time and especially less memory:
+- the configuration parameter "quintiles" allows to pass quintiles or deciles,
+- the configuration parameter "heating_system" allows to restrict the number of heating systems.
+-
+Other parameters, allow to launch simulations by keeping the public policies of the calibration or on the contrary to remove them to measure their effect.

+### Outputs

-The model creates results in a folder in project/output.
+The model creates results in a folder in `project/output`.
 Folder name is by default `ddmmyyyy_hhmm` (launching date and hour).
 By default, only a  selection of the most important results are available and graphs.

-A configuration file must be declared.
-An example of configuration file is in the `input` folder under the name of `config.json`.
-The Res-IRF script use Multiprocessing tool to launch multiple scenarios in the same time.

 In the `output/ddmmyyyy_hhmm` folder:
+- A summary file `summary_run.pdf` is automatically created in the output folder aggregating the most important results.
 - One folder for each scenario declared in the configuration file with detailed outputs:
     - `output.csv` detailed output readable directly with an Excel-like tool
+    - `/img`folder
-- `.png` graphs comparing scenarios launch in the same config file.
+- A folder `/img` at the root of the output folder contains graphs comparing scenarios launch in the same config file.

 ## API